JPMarichal/bcnew/README.md

 - Experiment with Livewire and other Laravel components to create dynamic and reactive web applications.
 - Contribute to an open project, improving your skills and possibly your portfolio.

+## Contributing

+We welcome contributions from the community.
+Whether you have a bug fix, a new feature you'd like to add, or any other improvements, please refer to the [CONTRIBUTING.md](https://github.com/JPMarichal/bcnew/blob/main/CONTRIBUTING.md) file for guidelines on how to contribute.

 ## Where can I get more help, if I need it?

 For additional support, you can: